Shahriar-008/Eye-Break/README.md

 3. Place the `.vbs` file in your Windows Startup folder (`Win + R`, type `shell:startup`).

 ## How It Works
-- When started, a GUI lets you set the interval (in minutes).
+- When started, the program runs in the background.
-- The interval is saved to `interval.txt` and loaded automatically on next run.
-- Every interval, if your screen is active, a popup with blinking eyes and a sound will remind you to blink, and a Windows notification will appear.
+- Every 10 minutes, if your screen is active, a popup with blinking eyes and a sound will remind you to blink, and a Windows notification will appear.
 - If your screen is sleeping, the reminder is skipped until the next interval.

 ## License